 Having shown the main techniques for searching a large space of kernel patterns, we now detail the full search and model development pipeline.
 Given a dataset, we set $K = \{3 + d(p-1) | 1\leq p \leq p_{\max}\}$ for kernel sizes and $D = \{2^q-1 | 1\leq q\leq q_{\max}\}$ for dilations.
 For 2D input, we set $d$ to 2, $p_{\max}$ to $4$, and $q_{\max}$ to 4.
 For longer 1D sequence data, we set $d = 4$, $p_{\max} = 5$, and $q_{\max} = 4$.
 For instance, CIFAR has size $3 \times 32 \times 32$ where $3$ is the number of channels and $n = 32$.
 The corresponding $K$ is $\{3, 5, 7, 9\}$ and $D$ is $\{1, 3, 7, 15\}$.
 To normalize architecture parameters into a probability distribution, we adopt the soft Gumbel Softmax activation, similar to \citet{xie2019snas}.

-\looseness=-1 The backbone networks are as follows.
+The backbone networks are as follows.
 For 2D tasks, we use WRN 16-1 as the search backbone to accelerate supernet training and WRN 16-4 for retraining.
-For 1D tasks, we use 1D WRN \cite{IsmailFawaz2020InceptionTimeFA} in the entire pipeline.
+For 1D tasks, we use 1D WRN~\citep{IsmailFawaz2020InceptionTimeFA} in the entire pipeline.
 During search, we subsample the training data at each epoch.
 Given the loss for the target task, \Algo jointly optimizes the model weights and the architecture parameters using direct gradient descent.
 This single-level optimization is more efficient than two-stage NAS, which finds initial assignments for architecture parameters and trains the candidates from scratch.